robert/robert.github.com/_posts/2020-06-14-pfab16-how-to-make-your-code-faster.md

 ## Conclusion

 You can almost always speed up a piece of code, but speed doesn't come for free.
 To quote myself from a few paragraphs ago: "Writing faster code takes time that could be profitably spent elsewhere, and optimized code is often more complex and more bug-prone than its dawdling brethren."
 Sometimes these tradeoffs will be worth it, but often they won't.
 Don't feel bad about writing straightforward, moderately-paced code.

+*Create your own lo-fi art and implement the algorithm in this post yourself by tackling [Programming Projects for Advanced Beginners #1: ASCII art][ppab1].*

 *Missed previous PFABs?
 Catch up with [the full archives][pfab] and learn how to make your programs shorter, clearer, and easier for other people to work with.*